 - What are the specific features of not-for-profit organizations as compared to business enterprises?

 The subdepartment partake in all of the BA programmes of the Faculty, in several MA/MSc programmes at the engineering faculties, as well as in the full-time and part-time MA/MSc and PhD education in Economics and Engineering Management at the Faculty of Economic and Social Sciences.
 They offer courses in: Human Resource Management, Effective Leadership, Information Management, Fundamentals of Management, Management and Corporate Economics, Managing Non-profit Organizations, Strategic Level Management Issues, Organizational Behaviour, Technology Management, Business Environment, Business Economics II., Business Communication, Managing Change.
-Within the MA programme in Management and Leadership, members of the subdepartment also run specialised courses in human resource management by focusing on specific issues within the field, and participate (with both more general and very specific courses) in various engineering BSc and MSc programmes run in English.
+The subdepartment participate (with both more general and very specific courses) in various engineering BSc and MSc programmes run in English as well.

 The subdepartment also conduct research nationally and internationally, into such issues as the assessment and development of human capital, multi-dimensional modelling of the reception of change, technology mapping, job prospects after graduation, regulation framework and support system for students with special needs, special issues of talent management within the business sphere, reputation control and make alternative preliminary calculations through Big Data analyses.
 These research projects have been presented at various prestigious national and international conferences and published in leading journals in the field; in addition, members of the subdepartment have published several books and chapters of books.